Who are these asylum seekers?

 Asylum seekers are entitled to material assistance during the examination of their asylum application.
 This assistance consists of receiving and guiding them within a reception structure managed by Fedasil or entrusted to its partners (the Red Cross, public social welfare centres, etc.).
 Asylum seekers do not receive any financial assistance.

-Applicants for international protection come from war-torn countries, mostly Syria, Afghanistan, Palestina or Iraq - but also from Guinea or Eritrea.
+Applicants for international protection come from war-torn countries, mostly Syria, Afghanistan or Palestina - but also from Guinea, El Salvador or Eritrea.

 Most of the people received are awaiting a decision from the asylum authorities.